Social Work (SWK)

 SWK 536.
 Advanced Generalist Practice with Organizations.
 2 Credits.

-Advanced Generalist Practice with Organizations develops practice behaviors related to organizational leadership, managing various organizational systems, and developiing an integrated practice approach for the purpose of promoting effective service delivery.
-Prerequisite: Admission to the Advanced Generalist Concentration.
-S.
+Advanced Generalist Practice with Organizations develops practice behaviors related to organizational leadership, managing various organizational systems, and developing an integrated practice approach for the purpose of promoting effective service delivery.
+Prerequisite: Admission to the Advanced Generalist Specialization.
+S,SS.

 SWK 537.
 Advanced Generalist Tools for Policy.
 1 Credit.